Measurement-free quantum error correction optimized for biased noise: Implementation

 For the encoding we first encode $\ket{0_L}$ non-fault-tolerantly by entangling data qubits.
 Here, operations between distant qubits can again be performed using intermediate auxiliary qubits.
 Then, $Z_L$ is mapped to the red flag-qubit.
 Finally, the stabilizer $X_0X_2X_4X_6$ is mapped to the orange syndrome-qubit and feedback based on the flag and the syndrome qubit is applied to the data qubit in the middle of the Steane-triangle.

-The logical error rates for next-nearest neighbor connectivity (dark color) and all-to-all connectivity (light color) are compared in \cref{fig:implementation} (c).
-The logical error rates are higher than for all-to-all connectivity, due to the additional gates required for the next-nearest neighbour connectivity.
+The logical error rates for next-nearest neighbor connectivity (dark color) and all-to-all connectivity with 4-qubit gates (light color) are compared in \cref{fig:implementation} (c).
+For the QEC-cycle, we in addition show the logical error rates for three-qubit gate infidelities of $p_\text{CCZ}=4.2 p$ \cite{Evered2023}, where $p$ is the two-qubit gate infidelity.
+For the encoding we obtain similar logical error rates for $p_\text{CCZ}=4.2 p$ and $p_\text{CCZ}=p$.
+The logical error rates are higher than for all-to-all connectivity, due to the additional gates required for the next-nearest neighbor connectivity.
 However, the break-even points are still in an experimentally realistic regime.